deref/uni/doc/roadmap.md

 ranges for published packages.
 These are two different things and need to be treated differently.

+Also needed: _self_ engine check.
+Validating current version of Unirepo.

 ## TypeScript

 - Generate `tsconfig.json` file.